Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 What a Typical Day in the Jungle Looks Like for Me

-• 5 AM alarm goes off – morning duties, including making my bed, reading one chapter from the bible, and morning prayers
+• 4 AM alarm goes off – morning duties, including making my bed, sharing 1 social media short reel to all platforms, reading one chapter from the bible, and morning prayers

 • 6:30 AM – feed and care for chickens and dogs

-• 1 PM – back to work, often I build, or frame things in the afternoon.
+• 11 AM – back to work, often I build or frame things in the afternoon.
 Using power tools and building things out of lumber is not generally as physically demanding.

 • 4:30 PM – feed and care for chickens and dogs